-It is now 20 years since, as the book itself explains, I was among the students taken by Lama Chime Rinpoche on a pilgrimage to his home monastery in Kham, eastern Tibet.
+It was back in 1992 when I was in the group of students taken by Lama Chime Rinpoche on a pilgrimage to his home monastery in Kham, eastern Tibet.
 We were the first group of westerners ever to have permission to enter that region.
 From Beijing via Xining and on to Jyekundo (Yushu) the first leg took us through to his former monastery, Benchen.

 (Benchen in the last few years – I’m sorry, I forget who gave me this)

 The party then went on to Lhasa and to Tsurphu, where the young 17th Karmapa was preparing for his enthronement.
 On the way back, Chime Rinpoche suggested that I write a book about the trip, and so I did.
 It is short, and I am the first to admit that the writing style could be improved.
 But that’s the person I was at the time, and the book is a journal of the trip.

 Lorenz Dobrot put up the money to print the book, as well as a version in German, translated by Rosi Fuchs, which is included in this edition.
 Although there are only a few copies left, I’m still occasionally asked what happened to it.
 I had even quite forgotten that the text was still in an obscure corner of my hard drive!
 But a few weeks ago I noticed the old WordPerfect files, and now that we are in the era of e-books it seemed to be a good idea to bring out the “20-years-on digital edition”.